Leaking pipes

 Have companies met their targets?

-All companies have been set targets to reduce leakage compared to a baseline level of performance.
 These targets are averaged over three years as the weather can affect performance in individual years.
-The graph shows whether companies have met their targets for the latest three years.
-If leakage have been reduced by more than the target, the company has beaten the target and saved extra water.
+The graph shows whether companies have met their targets.
+If leakage has been reduced by more than the target, the company has beaten the target and saved extra water.

 Change in three-year average leakage compared to baseline (%)